esteinig/nanoq/README.md

 ## Performance

 `Nanoq` is as fast as `seqtk-fqchk` for summary statistics of small datasets (e.g. Zymo - 100,000 reads) and slightly faster on large datasets (e.g. Zymo - 3.5 million reads, 1.3x - 1.5x).
-In `fast` mode (no quality scores), `nanoq` is (~2-3x) faster than `rust-bio-tools` and `seqkit stats` for summary statistics and faster than other commonly used summary reporters (up to 442x) and read filtering methods (up to 297x).
+In `fast` mode (no quality scores), `nanoq` is ~2-3x faster than `rust-bio-tools` and `seqkit stats` for summary statistics and other commonly used read summary or filtering methods (up to 297x-442x).
 Memory consumption is consistent and tends to be lower than other tools (~5-10x).

 ## Tests